martincampagnoli/socialfeed/README.md

 Social feed app created using [Angular](https://angular.io/) as frontend framework, [Firebase](https://firebase.google.com/) as backend for storage and authentication, and [Angular Material](https://material.angular.io/) for design and styling.

-Logged Users are able to create text posts and comment on any of them.
+Logged Users are able to create text posts and comment on any of them.<br/>
-'Like' functionality is available for logged users as well.
+'Like' functionality is available for logged users as well.<br/>
-Guest users can view any post with its comments and 'likes' count but are not able to interact with them.
+Guest users can view any post with its comments and 'likes' count but are not able to interact with them.<br/>
-Posts run in feed showing up from top to bottom, from oldest to newest.
+Posts run in feed showing up from top to bottom, from oldest to newest.<br/>

 Test users (username/password)